 Xenoestrogens Are Harmful to Hormonal Balance

 How do xenoestrogens cause fertility problems?
 Long-term use and exposure to xenoestrogens creates an overabundance of estrogens in the body.
-Xenoestrogens have the ability to bind to our estrogen receptor sites; disrupting the function of the endocrine system.
+Xenoestrogens have the ability to bind to our estrogen receptor sites, disrupting the function of the endocrine system.
 Not only can they mimic our natural hormones, but they can block other hormones from binding to receptor sites.
-While the xenoestrogens are occupying the body, the body still is creating its own endogenous estrogen; this creates a situation in which too many estrogens are circulating in the body.
+While the xenoestrogens are occupying the body, the body is still creating its own endogenous estrogen; this creates a situation in which too many estrogens are circulating in the body.
 Many of the excess estrogen is being stored in fat cells.
-This is confusing to the body, as it is not able to metabolize and excrete the overabundance of estrogen quick enough to the rate of exposure.
+This is confusing to the body, as it is not able to metabolize and excrete the overabundance of estrogen quick enough to the keep up with the rate of exposure.

 The Leading Toxic Culprits

 Parabens are commonly found in deodorant, shampoo, soap, toothpaste, lipstick, and many other products.
 Parabens are known xenoestrogens.
 Parabens are fat-soluble, which means that their estrogen mimicking is readily stored in the body, mainly body fat.

 Phthalates are used to plasticize products; mainly to be used as an emulsifying agent.
 Phthalates are in most liquid body care products, think lotion, liquid soap, perfume, hair products, etc. Phthalates have been linked to birth defects in the reproductive systems of boys.
 Low sperm motility in adult men has also been linked to this endocrine disruptor.